 4. Freshen up instead

-Jeans are a good candidate for freshening up instead of a full wash because it prevents the jeans from fading and the chance of shrinkage is much less.
+Jeans are a great candidate for freshening up because as well as reducing shrinkage, it prevents the jeans from fading.

 To freshen up clothing:

-- Make up a spray bottle of distilled white vinegar and a few drops of your favourite essential oil.
+- Make up a spray bottle of distilled white vinegar and a few drops of your favorite essential oil.

 - Spray the item.

-- Let it dry naturally or put it in the tumble dryer for a few minutes.
+- Dry naturally or use the tumble dryer for a few minutes.